openjournals/joss/docs/editing.md

 ### Continued attention to assigned submissions

 As an editor, part of your role is to ensure that submissions you're responsible for are progressing smoothly through the editorial process.
+This means that:

+- During pre-review, and before reviewers have been identified, editors should be checking on their submissions twice per week to ensure reviewers are identified in a timely fashion.
+- During review, editors should check on their submissions once or twice per week to see if their input is required.

-This means that once or twice per week we ask that you check your GitHub notifications and/or your editorial dashboard (e.g. `http://joss.theoj.org/dashboard/youreditorname`) for updates to the papers you are handling.
+Your editorial dashboard (e.g. `https://joss.theoj.org/dashboard/youreditorname`) is the best place to check if there have been any updates to the papers you are editing.

 **If reviews go stale**